Speech-Language Pathology (M.A.)

 In addition to the information listed below, please see the Department of Speech Pathology and Audiology's admissions page for instructions and additional requirements for applying.
-Applicants to the Master of Arts with an emphasis in speech-language pathology must have:
+Applicants must have:

 At least one course or transcript credit in each of the following areas: life sciences, physical sciences, social or behavioral sciences and statistics.

 At least three semester credit hours in behavioral or social sciences.